 To lower your overall cholesterol, it is important to combine oats with other cholesterol-lowering foods to enhance the effectiveness.

-In addition to this would be using cholesterol-fighting drugs such as Zetia to lower cholesterol.
+In addition to this, using cholesterol-fighting drugs like Zetia can also help to lower cholesterol.

 Zetia is a prescription medication that helps lower cholesterol levels and other sterols that are absorbed by the body.

-It works alongside with low-cholesterol diet, low-fat diet to control high cholesterol.
+It works alongside a low-cholesterol and low-fat diet to control high cholesterol.

-Medication is intended to be a part of low-cholesterol diet program alongside exercise (weight control).
+Medication is intended to be a part of a low-cholesterol diet program alongside exercise (weight control).

 Do not take Zetia with cholestyramine (Prevalite, Questran), colestipol (Colestid), and colesevelam (Welchol).Wait at least 4 hours before taking any of the medication listed above and 2 hours before taking other medication.